 You can access entries in the Body of Knowledge related to the safety assurance of autonomous maritime systems below, along with useful guidance suitable for all domains.
 The guidance in the Body of Knowledge is often generalised, enabling you to learn from research undertaken in other domains.
 You can also access all Body of Knowledge Guidance.

-We have two AAIP-funded projects in the maritime domain.
+We have three AAIP-funded projects in the maritime domain.
 These are shown below.
 We have funded projects in a number of other domains and you can also view all of the AAIP-funded demonstrator projects.

 Latest research papers